RHSecurityCompliance/contest/README.md

 shell, but Ansible remediation cannot do this.
 So we need a simple side-channel that can run `chage` **after** ansible-playbook finishes.

+### Using upstream/shipped content kickstarts

+These have some unfortunate metadata, such as

+- hardcoded network interface names
+- unnecessarily big partition sizes
+- oscap Anaconda addon configuration using `scap-security-guide`

+At least the first two are hopefully temporary, until TODO:PR-here is resolved.

 ## Debugging